gameswu/nya_doc/en-us/Function.md

 Nya can enhance her knowledge and capabilities in specific domains through the knowledge base plugin.
 The knowledge base plugin allows users to provide custom text materials to Nya, which are processed and stored in a dedicated knowledge base.
 When users ask Nya questions, she queries the knowledge base for relevant information and then combines it with her own language model to respond.

-The knowledge base can be **customized** for each individual session.
-Learn about the knowledge base services provided by the developer on the [Pricing](Pricing.md) page.

 The workflow of the knowledge base is as follows:

 ```mermaid